La-Volpe/RandomNumbers/README.md

 - **Scalability** (can extend mapping rules if needed).

 ## 4. Logic of `NetworkSimulator`
-Since the real API was unavailable, I created a **mock network simulator** to test different conditions:
+Since the real API was unavailable, we created a **mock network simulator** to test different conditions:

 ### **Network Modes:**
 1. **Stable** → Returns a normal response with valid numbers.